SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 14. may 2023
+- newly polled entries in home and notifications screens are now highlighted red

 ## 10. may 2023
 - Fixed a bug with displaying boosted toots when they had a content warning
 - Moved filter display in notifications to lower left